-Upon Board approval, staff will procure services for expanded advertising on Metro's system to include bus, rail, and properties.
-Recommendations will be presented for Board approval of new advertising contract(s) before the current contracts expires in December 2017.
+Upon Board approval, staff will work to issue a competitive Request for Proposals (RFP) for Advertising on Metro's System and conduct outreach for communities along the Orange Line.
+Recommendations will be presented for Board review and approval of new advertising contract(s) before the current contracts expires in December 2017.